mihailpozarski/chilean-rutify-js/README.md

 ```

 ## Usage
-You can use the available utility methods by importing the `ChileanRutify` class instance:
+You can use the available utility methods by importing the default object:

 ```js
 import ChileanRutify from 'chilean-rutify';